PySimpleGUI/PySimpleGUI/readme.md

 2.5 Discovered issue with scroll bar on `Output` elements.
 The bar will match size of ROW not the size of the element.
 Normally you never notice this due to where on a form the `Output` element goes.

 Listboxes are still without scrollwheels.
 The mouse can drag to see more items.
 The mouse scrollwheel will also scroll the list and will `page up` and `page down` keys.

+2.7 Is the "feature complete" release.
+Pretty much all features are done and in the code

 ### Upcoming
 Make suggestions people!
 Future release features